advra/Docker-Mattermost-MariaDB/README.md

 5 rows in set (0.001 sec)

 # now add permissions to that user
-create user ‘mmuser’@’%’ identified by ‘{mmuser-password}’;.
+create user ‘mmuser’@’%’ identified by ‘{mmuser-password}’;
 MariaDB [(none)]> create user 'mmuser'@'%'identified by 'password123';

-# grant permission to mmuser
+# grant permission to mmuser (This can be tweaked for more security)
 grant all privileges on mattermost.* to 'mmuser'@'%';

 exit